rockthejvm/rockthejvm-site/src/content/articles/kafka-101-clients/index.md

 So basically we have accomplished getting our processing time from ~ minutes down to seconds.

-> _Notice in the screenshot how different batches are processed on different threads on different consumer instances._
+> Notice in the screenshot how different batches are processed on different threads on different consumer instances.

-## 8. Offsets and How to Handle Them
+## Offsets and How to Handle Them

 Up to this point, we have seen the whole message lifecycle in Kafka — PPC (Produce, Persist, Consume)